MatthewMArnold/smart-grasper-ros-gui/README.md

 ## Overview

-This code is designed to run a rosnetwork on two devices, one of which is a Raspberry Pi 4 connected to a teensy, and the other of which is a laptop running a GUI and performing data acquisition.
+This code is designed to run a rosnetwork on two devices, one of which is a Raspberry Pi 4 connected to a microcontroller, and the other of which is a laptop running a GUI and performing data acquisition.

 ## ROS Master Setup